CenterforCyberIntelligence/centerforcyberintelligence.github.io/join.md

 ---

 Ready to join?
-Have questions? <a href="/contact">Contact us</a> to learn more about getting involved.
+Have questions?
+[Contact us](/contact) to learn more about getting involved.